Quilting and Sewing with Scraps of Fabric

 Color: Find a two- or three-color quilt.
 The pattern may suggest "3 yards red; 1-1/2 yards aqua; 1/2 yard grey."
 Dive into your assorted colors and use any and all reds for the red requirement, any and all aqua, and all grey.
 The quilt, when finished, will read like the original pattern but have more depth in the variety of fabrics.

 Value: Many quilts are designed with a light, medium, and dark value system.
-Use the "black and white filter" on your smart phone to photograph your scraps and sort them according to value.
+Use the "black and white filter" on your smartphone to photograph your scraps and sort them according to value.
 Similarly, you can use a red plastic filter or scanner/copy of the fabrics to accurately assess value.

 This scrap quilt above was made using a variation of AnneMarie Chany's Rising Star Quilt Block.
 The block looked fantastic and scraps could coordinate in each of the star corners.

 My fabric scrap problem arose when I realized I needed more background fabric than scraps.
-For me to efficiently use my own fabric stash, it would have made more sense to have white or cream stars and have a totally scrappy background.
+For me to efficiently use my own fabric stash, it would have made more sense to have white or cream stars and a totally scrappy background.

 Pay attention to the scrap volume, and be prepared to supplement with newly-purchased pieces if you get mixed up along the way.

 Every single "dark" fabric doesn't have to be the darkest thing available, and every "light" doesn't have to be the lightest.
-In many cases, in the quilt above, medium tone fabrics are mixed in, but your eye is tricked into associating it with light or dark depending on the value of the seam-neighbor.
+In many cases, in the quilt above, medium-tone fabrics are mixed in, but your eye is tricked into associating it with light or dark depending on the value of the seam-neighbor.

 For the Zig-Zag Triangle Quilt, the fabric scraps are stitched together to create larger fabric pieces.
 Triangle templates were then cut from the larger pieces of stitched fabric.
 Victoria Findlay Wolfe uses this method in her 15 Minutes of Play book.